amiaopensource/digibase/README.md

 Now run `FLUSH PRIVILEGES;`.
 This will refresh the user tables.
 To check that your user has been created you can run this query: `SELECT User, Host, Password FROM mysql.user;`.
 The user you created should appear in the list.

 If you want a user who can connect from any host (for testing purposes only, this isn't secure) you can type `CREATE USER 'username'@'%' IDENTIFIED BY 'password';`.
+If you need to modify a username of change a host address you can use this query `RENAME USER 'username'@'host_address' TO 'new_username'@'new_host_address';`.

 ##Giving Permissions to the Database and Final Test
 Finally, you will need to give the new user privileges to modify the database you are using.
 Run the following query: `GRANT ALL PRIVILEGES ON name_of_database.* to username@host_address;`.
 Now run `FLUSH PRIVILEGES;` again.